Certified Practicing Speech Pathologist

 Rochelle is a member of the Victorian branch of Speech Pathology Australia as well as the Stuttering Interest Group for Speech Pathologists.

-Rochelle is a member of Speech Pathology Australia.
+Rochelle is a Certified Practicing Speech Pathologist with Speech Pathology Australia.